neoverse/explorer/README.md

 ### Scripts

 Scripts are organized under the `/scripts` folder and can be placed into logical subfolders.
-They can then be run via `yarn run script`.
-For example, the `migrate.js` script would be run via `yarn run script migrate`, while the `assets/rename.js` script would be run via `yarn run script assets:rename`.
-Any additional arguments can be passed in normally.
+They can then be run via `yarn run script` along with the script path and any extra arguments.
+For example, the `migrate.js` script can be run via `yarn run script ./scripts/migrate.js up`.

-**TODO:** the above is no longer accurate.
-Instead, scripts need to be run via file path, e.g.:

-    yarn run script ./scripts/assets/rename.js

 ## Deployment